Schoolgirl Tells Congress Of Playing Dead To Survive Texas Massacre - UrduPoint

 Schoolgirl Tells Congress Of Playing Dead To Survive Texas Massacre

-Miah Cerrillo, a fourth grader at Robb Elementary School in Uvalde, Texas, recounted in terrifying detail the moments when 19 of her schoolmates and two teachers were killed by an 18-year-old gunman.
+Miah Cerrillo, a fourth grader at Robb Elementary School in Uvalde, Texas, recounted for a House of Representatives committee the moments when 19 of her fellow students and two teachers were killed by a teen gunman last month.

-She recalled how her class had been watching a movie and scrambled behind their teacher's desk and their backpacks when the shooter burst in.
+She recalled how her class had been watching a movie and scrambled behind their teacher's desk and their backpacks when the shooter burst into the room.

 "When I went to the backpacks, he shot my friend who was next to me and I thought he was going to come back into the room so I grabbed a little blood and put it all over me."
 Miah recalled how she kept completely silent, before grabbing her dead teacher's cell phone when the moment came and dialing 911.

-"I told her that we need help -- and to see the police in our classroom," she said.
+"I told her that we need help -- and (we need) to see the police in our classroom," she said.

 Police in Uvalde have come under intense scrutiny after it emerged that more than a dozen officers waited outside the door of Miah's class and did nothing as the children lay dead or dying.